msmittalas/abnspringBased/abnspringassignment/readMe.md

 A step by step series of examples that tell you how to get a development env running using Eclipse

 *  Download the source code in the local machine
-*  In Eclipse , Import the Project using Import as Maven Project .
+*  In Eclipse , Import the Project using Import as Maven Project.
 *  Build the Project using Run As --> Maven Install
 *  We can easily run the project and no special instructions are required as Application is developed using Spring Boot and used Embedded DB .
-	 Post Build, You can  Click 	Run As --> Java Application .
+	 Post Build, You can  Click 	Run As --> Java Application.
-*  Open any REST Tester for example POSTMAN , to test the services
+*  Open any REST Tester for example POSTMAN, to test the services